-Any college student may arrange to see a counselor about any matter of concern to him.
+Any college student may arrange to see a counselor about any matter of concern.
+The Center operates on the assumption that "talking through" a concern with a counselor is a most effective way of resolving the difficulty.
 While counselors do not necessarily give advice, they do provide information when appropriate.
-Frequently, the counselor can respond in such a way that the student gains more understanding of himself.
+Frequently the counselor can respond in such a way that the student gains more understanding of himself.
+It is our belief that self-understanding and the application of systematic problem-solving techniques are the keys to the resolution of personal difficulties.